minprog/cs50x/filter/less/filter.md

            return triple;
        }

+1. Place the function *above* the `grayscale` function in `helpers.c`.

-2. Use this function in your `grayscale` function to make the black-and-white version of the full image.
+1. Use this function in your `grayscale` function to make the black-and-white version of the full image.

 ### Sepia